 Permanent links are found in the library database when you click on the title of an article.
-Look for the permanent link button.
+Look for the permanent link button in the Tools menu on the right side of the page.
 They will also be included if you send an article from the library database to your e-mail.
-Permanent links will always have the words georgebrown.ca in the link address
+Permanent links will always have the words georgebrown.ca in the link address.

 Here are a few tips for common questions about APA citations: